cdimoush/ArtificialThought/README.md

 ---
 # Log
+## 2024-07-07
+Good work this weekend, changed layout for drafting and dialogue menu.
+Going to push back to render after the following....

+1. Better file loading
+1.1.
+Add fences
+1.2.
+Add class or method loading options
+2. Standard Menu Status display
+3. Display selected agent
+4. Clean up

+Going forward it would nice to
+1. Toggle in and out of draft mode
+2. Add a save button
+3. View agents and loaded files

 ## 2024-06-28
 Add some crazy recursive menu awhile back, starting to dig in again.
 Working on loading files.